skysoft501/Orange-X/README.md

 # *Execution & Observation*

 * Before program launch, orange-x scans your computer to check for external storage peripheral before initialization.
-Program launches when a storage device is detected.
+Program launches when an external storage device is detected.

 * If more than 1 storage device is connected to PC, it sees nothing.
 You are welcome to fix that if you can.